isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 I really have a soft spot for it.
 I read other Murakamis, but that book is such a long book.

 Jimmy  <br>
-Yes, I can't imagine that I actually... but I wanted to read every page.
+Yes, I can't imagine that I actually wanted to read every page.

 Toffa  <br>
 Yeah, it was so good.